-Last night at approximately 9:30pm, an Amtrak train en route from Washington D.C. to New York toppled.
+Last night our train accident law firm learned that at approximately 9:30pm, an Amtrak train en route from Washington D.C. to New York toppled.
 The train was navigating a curve on the Northeast Corridor in Philadelphia, Pennsylvania.

 The train completely derailed and crashed onto its side.
 Several cars were ripped open by the collision.
 Inside, commuters were jolted off of their seats flung around the interior of the train cars, colliding with walls, furniture, and each other.
 Some portions of the train completely upside down.